ericmjl/thesis/text/02-algorithm.md

             replace single-source edge(s) with two-source edge(s)
 ```

 Pairwise identities were computed using Clustal Omega (version 1.2.1)(#cite).
-I implemented the algorithm in the Python programming language (version 3.5); main packages used included NetworkX, `numpy`, `pandas`, and `matplotlib` for visualization.
-The source code is available online (#cite Zenodo).
+The algorithm is implemented in the Python programming language (version 3.5); main packages used included NetworkX, `numpy`, `pandas`, and `matplotlib` for visualization.
+The source code is archived on Zenodo (DOI: 10.5281/zenodo.33421).

 # Simulation Studies